Meghnaaryasri/UMBC-DATA606-Capstone/data/Report.md

 The Gradient Boosting model emerged as the best performer, showcasing significant effectiveness in handling the balanced dataset with a score of 0.97 from Randomized Search CV.
 This model is selected as the most robust predictive tool in our project, capable of delivering high accuracy and reliability in predictions.

+## Model Saving

+Saving the trained model ensures that it can be reused without the need for retraining, enhancing efficiency and maintaining prediction consistency.
+This allows for seamless deployment in production, reducing both time and resource utilization for future predictions.